 What are the recommended system specifications?

-A USB Flash Drive is provided by LITS to each incoming student.
-MHC also provides each student with personal network storage on campus, as well as the Google Drive which is a part of each student's MHC Google Apps for Education account.
+- Data Storage - MHC supports Google Drive which is a part of each student's MHC Google Apps for Education account.

 What if I already own a computer?